JoeMille/full-flask/README.md

 ![First JS function](./assets/images/js-test-function-screenshot.png)

 However, once code testing had finalised, the final hurdle was to deploy successfully to heroku, an application deployment platform.
+Hidden security features once fine whilst running the application locally failed the deployment procedure.
+With no particular one error in the traceback causing the issues, the application was backed up and sensitive files were copied to external notepads.
 ![heroku-failure](./assets/images/heroku-fail-to-build.png)

 The final version of Chatter deployed to Heroku at long last and operated as expected, allowing new users to register and create accounts.
+The issue having been within hiding security features inside a gitignore file that were not being called.
 New and existing users can now view other users posts as well as creating their own content for other users to explore.
 ![Final Deployment](./assets/images/final-deployment.png)